 Plan-based milk is a new thing for an Indian consumer but it has been there for decades.
 There are around 30-40 kinds of milk on the planet.
 Different kinds of milk have different kinds of ingredients are made like oat milk, soya milk, almond milk, cashew milk, walnut milk, black seed milk, pistachio milk.

 Oat milk has very high-quality nutrition.
 It is naturally allergen-free.
 It is also super affordable as compared to something like almond milk.
 Soya milk has a negative view among the consumer as there is a compromise in terms of taste and texture.
 Oat milk eliminates these things to a certain extent.

 As we scale up we will focus more on R&D and make it super affordable as well.
 Taste is a primary focus for us followed by affordability.

 Kids do not like oats at all.
 How would you encourage them to start taking oats?

 We turn your boring oats into super healthy and interesting through our drinks.
 Our products are very convenient and versatile: they come in flavors that you could add to the cornflakes, boring oatmeal bowl, smoothies for example.
 It has no artificial additives and no white sugar as well.
 We want to position it as a convertible drink that could be used in many ways apart from drinking it directly from the bottle.

 Awesome!!
-Let’s explore your journey, how did you go about deciding on plant-based milk brand Oats’Up?
+Let’s explore your journey, how did you go about deciding on the plant-based milk brand Oats’Up?

 College for me was an exploration and learning playground.
 I was exploring, did DJ, stock market, website making, coding, etc. After a while, I started thinking if this is something that I would want to do all my life.